 Gregor Spörri travels to Egypt in 1988.
-During his adventurous stay, he comes across the chopped-off finger of an apparently human-like giant, as described in ancient legends and legends of the gods.
+During his adventurous sojourn, he comes across a mysterious relic: the severed finger of an apparently human-like giant – just as they are described in ancient legends and myths of the gods.
 The then 33-year-old was both shocked and fascinated by the mummified monster claw.
-In the decades that followed, he began to carry out worldwide research into the “biblical” Giants.
+In the decades that followed, he embarked on a worldwide search for traces of the “biblical” giants and became increasingly engrossed in this enigmatic phenomenon.
 Further information: Mystery searches

 Gregor Spörri at the Giza pyramids (1988)